artsy/README/onboarding/mentors.md

 - Check in to make sure your onboardee is moving forward in their checklist.
-Common stumbling areas include stale steps in the developer setup and getting invited to myriad organizations, lists and websites (slack, jira, github, notion, heroku, aws+hokusai, zeplin, ...)
+Common stumbling areas include stale steps in the developer setup and getting invited to myriad organizations, lists and websites (slack, jira, github, notion, heroku, aws, hokusai ...)
 - Look for chances to pair or work alongside one another throughout the week.
   - If their early work hasn't exposed them to `artsy/gravity`, consider pairing on something trivial or just setting it up, breaking and fixing a test.